Case Study: Context Interactions & Physics Faculty's Professional Development: Methodology

+In this paper, the phenomenon we are examining is the \textit{context-laden trajectory of physics faculty}.
 In practice, this is how the three-step method was conducted.
 First, the transcripts and video interviews of participants were viewed multiple times and a narrative description of the interviews were written.
-Second, transcripts were re-read to locate significant statements or quotes about interactions between context and faculty’s development of their teaching practices.
+Second, transcripts were re-read to locate significant statements or quotes about interactions between context and the faculty member’s development of their teaching practices.
 Quotes were regarded as relevant if they explicitly included information about practice and/or context.
-Third, relevant statements were clustered into the three categories of instructor development provided by the theoretical framework discussed in Sec.~\ref{sec:theory}.
-Patterns within and across interviews for both context and development of faculty’s teaching practices were identified.
-The patterns that emerged enabled a narrative description by the first author of what the instructor’s experience was and how they experienced it.
+Third, to understand the essence of this phenomenon, emergent patterns within and across interviews for both context and development of faculty’s teaching practices were identified.
+The emergent patterns enabled a narrative description by the first author of what the instructor’s experience was and how they experienced it.
 Co-authors validated the narrative description by ensuring that the story accurately depicted the patterns identified in the data.
+Then, we connected relevant statements and themes to the broader literature about the phenomenon in order to interpret the meaning of participants’ lived experiences and implications for the phenomenon.
+Thus, after inductively identifying patterns, statements related to themes were clustered into the three domains of instructor development provided by the theoretical framework discussed in the following section (Sec.~\ref{sec:theory}).

 A brief summary of the description phase can be found in Sec.~\ref{sec:description}.
 Then, Sec.~\ref{sec:claims} presents a summary of the claims we are making.
 The justification for these claims from the reduction stage is presented in Sec.~\ref{sec:cleo-dis} and \ref{sec:sphinx-dis}, followed by the interpretation in Sec.~\ref{sec:interpretation}.
-Finally, we discuss limitations of this study in Sec.~\ref{sec:limitations} and implications of our work in our conclusion Sec.~\ref{sec:conclusions}.
+Finally, we discuss the implications of work in Sec.~\ref{sec:implications}, followed by the limitations of this study and potential avenues for future work in Sec.~\ref{sec:limitations}.